-Fortran supports floating-point data.
-Furthermore, most processors support parts of the IEEE 754 standard and facilities are provided for the programmer to detect the extent of conformance.
+The vulnerability as specified in ISO/IEC TR 24772-1 clause 6.4 is applicable to Fortran.
+Most language_processors support parts of the IEEE 754 standard and facilities are provided for the programmer to detect the extent of conformance.

 The rounding mode in effect during translation might differ from the rounding mode in effect during execution; the rounding mode could change during execution.
 A separate rounding mode is provided for input/output formatting conversions, this rounding mode could also change during execution.